Kraków: Cityscape

-After the Second World War, new government turned toward Soviet influence and the Stalinist monumentalism.
-The doctrine of Socialist realism in Poland, as in other countries of the People's Republics, was enforced from 1949 to 1956.
+After the Second World War, new Communist government adopted Stalinist monumentalism.
+The doctrine of Socialist realism in Poland, as in other countries of the Eastern Bloc, was enforced from 1949 to 1956.
 It involved all domains of art, but its most spectacular achievements were made in the field of urban design.
 The guidelines for this new trend were spelled-out in a 1949 resolution of the National Council of Party Architects.
 Architecture was to become a weapon in establishing the new social order by the communists.
 The ideological impact of urban design was valued more than aesthetics.
 It aimed at expressing persistence and power.
 This form of architecture was implemented in the new industrial district of Nowa Huta with apartment blocks constructed according to a Stalinist blueprint, with repetitious courtyards and wide, tree-lined avenues.

 Since the style of the Renaissance was generally regarded as the most revered in old Polish architecture, it was also used for augmenting Poland's Socialist national format.
 However, in the course of incorporating the principles of Socialist realism, there were quite a few deviations introduced by the communists.
-One of these was to more closely reflect Soviet architecture, which resulted in the majority of works blending into one another.
 From 1953, critical opinions in the Party were increasingly frequent, and the doctrine was given up in 1956 marking the end of Stalinism.
 The soc-realist centre of Nowa Huta is considered to be a meritorious monument of the times.
 This period in postwar architecture was followed by the mass-construction of large Panel System apartment blocks, most of which were built outside the city centre and thus do not encroach upon the beauty of the old or new towns.
 Some examples of the new style (e.g., Hotel Cracovia) recently listed as heritage monuments were built during the latter half of the 20th century in Kraków.